 - NOAA and the other Government officials acting on behalf of the public when there is injury to, destruction of, loss of, or threat to natural resources. are currently conducting an injury assessment.

-- The final Restoration Plan will be released in 2017.
+- The final Restoration Plan was published in June 2017.

 - Habitat restoration is underway to compensate for injuries resulting from the contamination.
 The Alder Creek Restoration Project was completed in the summer of 2015, with over 50 acres of aquatic, riparian, and upland forest habitats.
 More restoration projects are planned, focusing on impacted aquatic, riparian, and floodplain areas.
 This integrated approach is expected to benefit many species of wildlife and fish, including the federally endangered Chinook salmon.